foundling/task/README.md

     + one: precede a completed memt with an 'x' instead of deleting it, so you can see what you completed
     + two: offer some stats on when the memts were completed use a decorator to write dates/times somewhere upon each write (maybe use a decorator)

++ Configurations to provide through the .memtrc
+  - sentence mode ( all args after 'add' are turned back into a sentence )
+  - analytics on (default off)
+  -